rachelkhoriander/tech-task/tutorial/auth_with_github.md

 #### Getting an Access Token

-Once redirected to GitHub, the user will be prompted to log in and authorize your application to access data.
-If the user accepts your request, GitHub redirects to the `redirect_uri` or `Authorization callback URL` with an authorization code, which can be exchanged for an access token.
+Once redirected to GitHub, the user will be prompted to log in and authorize our application to access data.
+If the user accepts our request, GitHub redirects to the `redirect_uri` or `Authorization callback URL` with an authorization code, which we can exchange for an access token.

-In the code snippets below, the `client_id` and `client_secret`are pulled from your application’s GitHub registration page, and the `redirect_uri` is identical to the `Authorization callback URL` you entered when registering your application with GitHub (see [Registering the Application with GitHub](#registering-the-application-with-github)).
+In the code snippets below, the `client_id` and `client_secret`are pulled from our app’s GitHub registration page, and the `redirect_uri` is identical to the `Authorization callback URL` entered when registering the application with GitHub (see [Registering the Application with GitHub](#registering-the-application-with-github)).

 ##### Parsing the Authorization Code
-Parse the authorization code returned from GitHub.
+First, we need to parse the authorization code returned from GitHub.

 ```php
 function fetchData() {